harshcoder7/Zeotap-Assignment/README.md

-Thanks!
-Learned a lot through out the phase of completing the assignment and limited time constraints!
+"Thanks!
+I learned a lot throughout the process of completing the assignment despite the time constraints!"